woossi0/suite/docs/usermanual/source/introduction/builtindemos.rst

      - MultiPolygon

 The world layers have a declared :term:`SRS` (the projection GeoServer publishes the layer with) of EPSG:4326 and bounding boxes within the range ``-179.97, -77.53, 179.58, 71.08``.

+The :guilabel:`world:volcanoes` layer is derived from the freely available volcano data compiled by the Smithsonian Institute, Global Volcanism Program.
+The :guilabel:`world:globaldata_temp` layer is derived from NASA's GLOBE Program and is freely available.
+(GLOBE data is only available for locations in countries that have joined the GLOBE Program.)

+The :guilabel:`world:urbanareas1_1` layer was obtained from the Nordpril world database of large urban areas, 1950-2050, derived from the World Urbanization Prospects: The 2007 Revision Population Database (UN Population Division).
+The urban areas data is made available under a Creative Commons public domain license.

+The :guilabel:`world:cities`

+.. todo:: add summary re. data sources for next two

+The :guilabel:`world:borders`

 Base Maps